 - Excision - removing bones or bony growths

 - HyProCure, a minimally invasive surgical procedure that corrects foot and ankle deformities at their root cause

 - Tendon transfer - adding tendon from other parts of the body to help balance the tendons that form an arch in the foot

 Always seek medical attention for foot or ankle pain.
 Contact Dr. Shermi Parikh for a medical consultation today!

 FOOT OR ANKLE FRACTURES

 Even though all of this sounds very scary, most fractures can be managed in a cast without going to the OR.
 Even simple fractures of the toes respond very well to this treatment.
-And yes, we do put casts on toes.
-Not the plaster or fiberglass most people think of.
-Instead, we use a mesh tape which holds the toe in place.
+And, yes, we do put casts on toes - not the plaster or fiberglass most people think of, but a mesh tape that holds the toe in place.

 Unfortunately, as many as 80% of untreated sprained ankles result in prolonged symptoms.
-These can include chronic pain or ankle instability, that makes a person prone to repetitive injury later in life and arthritic changes.
+These can include chronic pain or ankle instability that makes a person prone to repetitive injury later in life - as well as arthritic changes.